-British members of the International Registered Testing Pool (IRTP), National Registered Testing Pool (NRTP) and Domestic Testing Pool (DTP) athletes will have the opportunity to meet with the Clean Athletics Education Co-ordinator at least once annually in order to provide them with the most up-to-date Clean Athletics information and to offer advice on how this affects them.
-This will allow those competing at the highest level to remain current in their knowledge of the Anti-Doping regulations, their rights and their responsibilities.
+British members of the International Registered Testing Pool (IRTP), National Registered Testing Pool (NRTP) and Domestic Testing Pool (DTP) athletes will have the opportunity to meet with the Clean Athletics at least once annually to provide them with the most up-to-date Clean Athletics information and to offer advice on how this affects them.
+This will allow those competing at the highest level to remain current in their knowledge of the Anti-Doping regulations, their rights, and their responsibilities.
+They will also form the Education Programme cohort.